wmo-im/wis2box-training/documentation/docs/en/practical-sessions/decoding-data.md

     In this practical session, you learned how to:

-    - run a docker container for the "demo-decode-eccodes-jupyter" image
+    - run a Docker container for the "demo-decode-eccodes-jupyter" image
     - run the example Jupyter notebooks to decode data in GRIB2, NetCDF and BUFR formats